The Vintage Film Camera Buying Guide

 International shops and brands.
 Japan Camera Hunter made his name by selling rare and mint condition pieces that are hard to come by anywhere outside of Japan.
 You may know of Camera Rescue, a Finnish brand that professionally refurbishes and sells vintage photo equipment.
 There’s also KEH and many others.
 All of these shops specialize in selling used film cameras and are known internationally for their service.

 Local marketplaces, thrift shops, and yard sales.
 Craigslist, Facebook Marketplace, physical vintage markets, and charity shops are good to get a deal while avoiding paying extra fees.
-They may not have everything you want in the condition you want, and sometimes you’ll need to travel to reach one.
+They may not have everything you want in the condition you prefer, and sometimes you’ll need to travel to reach one.
 But you may get lucky and find something for a fraction of the price sold elsewhere.

 Research the price.